idrinth-api-bench/issues/CONTRIBUTING.md

 ### Requirements

-- One of the last two node versions is required. *(Currently: Node 20.10.0 LTS and Node 21.5.0)*
+- One of the last two node versions is required.
 - OS: Linux / Windows *(Other OS were not tested)*

 ### Setup